 You will be eligible for Chapter 33 benefits based on the number of months of service you complete as determined by the VA.
 If you served:

 - at least 90 days, but less that 6 months service you will receive 40%

 - 6 months but less than a year you will receive 50&

 - 12 months but less than 18 months you will receive 60%

 - At least 18 months but less than 2 years you will receive 70%

 - At least 2 years but less than 30 months you will receive 80%

 - At least 30 months, but less than 3 years you will receive 90% of the benefit

 Monthly Housing Allowance (MHA) Restrictions

-- The housing allowance IS NOT payable to individuals on active duty.
+- The MHA is NOT payable to individuals on active duty.